• 03 9439 0777

 PUPPY VACCINATION SCHEDULE

-Puppies require a course of three injections given 4 weeks apart.
+Puppies require a course of three vaccinations, given 4 weeks apart.

 • First vaccination: 6-8 weeks of age